 Information on the types of graduate and professional education in which CSUN bachelor's degree recipients enroll is available at:

-- Annual Survey - Degree Plans of CSUN Graduating Seniors: Graduates’ plans to pursue more education, the academic discipline in which further study is planned, the highest degree planned, and the certainty of their plans
+- Annual Survey - Degree Plans of CSUN Graduating Seniors (2011 to present): Graduates’ plans to pursue more education, the academic discipline in which further study is planned, the highest degree planned, and the certainty of their plans

 - Current Graduate Students by College: Headcounts for all current graduate students can be viewed at CSUN Counts - Characteristics of Current Students.
 This Institutional Research "dashboard" allows users to filter graduate student data by college, department and other characteristics for multiple years, including the most recent year.